cse110-sp21-group29/cse110-sp21-group29/specs/adrs/SecondADR.md

 # Decision of Metadata

-* Status: Approved
+* Status: Approved (Never Implemented)
 * Deciders: All members of group 29
 * Date: 2021-05-23

 ## Context and Problem Statement

-The decision of what metadata to include for entries in our BuJo (this ADR specifically for the inclusion of recurring metadate for events)
+The decision of what metadata to include for entries in our BuJo (this ADR specifically for the inclusion of recurring metadata for events)

 ## Considered Options